P2P Lending & Buyback Guarantee Explained

 I have been investing in P2P loans since 2017 and I have not had a single defaulted loan.
 Can you rely on the buyback guarantee in the future as well?
 No one can predict the future and there is no guarantee that all loan companies will be profitable in the future either.
 There are many risks that you as an investor can’t control.

 As for myself, I use the platforms and invest in loans with a buyback guarantee, but I also invest in loans that aren’t secured by a buyback guarantee but mortgages, collateral or personal guarantees.
-I believe that the only way to lower your risk of default is to diversify your investments.
+I believe that the only way to lower your risk of default is to diversify your investments across various loan types with different protection schemes.

 If you spread your investments across at least three to four platforms and invest in loans with different securities you are certainly better off as if you would only stick to one platform (at least in terms of risk diversification).